ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/overview-of-deep-learning-architectures/README.md

 - 🔄 **Difficulty in Capturing Long-Term Dependencies**: Vanilla RNNs struggle to remember information over long sequences.
 LSTMs and GRUs address this but at a higher computational cost.

 - 📉 **Limited Scalability**: Training RNNs on large datasets or very long sequences can be computationally intensive.

----

-### 6. Applications of RNNs
+### Applications of RNNs

-- **Natural Language Processing (NLP)**
-- Sentiment analysis, machine translation, text generation, and named entity recognition (NER).
+- **Natural Language Processing (NLP)**: Sentiment analysis, machine translation, text generation, and named entity recognition (NER).
   - Example: Google Translate uses Seq2Seq models based on RNNs.

-- **Speech Recognition**
-- Converts spoken words into text by processing audio signals as sequential data.
+- **Speech Recognition**:Converts spoken words into text by processing audio signals as sequential data.
   - Example: Virtual assistants like Siri and Alexa.

-- **Time-Series Forecasting**
-- Predicts future values in time-series data, such as stock prices, weather, or energy consumption.
+- **Time-Series Forecasting**: Predicts future values in time-series data, such as stock prices, weather, or energy consumption.

-- **Video Analysis**
-- Processes video data frame by frame for tasks like action recognition and video summarization.
+- **Video Analysis**: Processes video data frame by frame for tasks like action recognition and video summarization.

-- **Music Composition**
-- Generates music by learning patterns in sequential note data.
+- **Music Composition**: Generates music by learning patterns in sequential note data.

-- **Handwriting Recognition**
-- Recognizes handwritten text by analyzing pen stroke sequences.
+- **Handwriting Recognition**: Recognizes handwritten text by analyzing pen stroke sequences.

----

-### 7. Recent Advancements in RNNs
+### Recent Advancements in RNNs

 - **Attention Mechanism**
 - Enhances the performance of RNNs by allowing the model to focus on specific parts of the input sequence, addressing long-term dependency issues.